 How to get car insurance as an undocumented citizen

-There are an estimated 11,300,000 undocumented immigrants living in the United States.
+An estimated 11,300,000 undocumented immigrants live in the United States.
 As an undocumented citizen, it can be difficult to obtain a driver’s license and purchase a car.
 Most states do not offer driving privileges to non-U.S. citizens, but some states are making it easier.

-Getting car insurance remains difficult for undocumented immigrants.
-Without insurance, driving is incredibly risky and comes with serious consequences, including deportation.
-Yet, many undocumented people drive without any coverage.
+Even getting car insurance can be difficult for undocumented immigrants.
+Without insurance, driving is incredibly risky and leads to risk of serious consequences, including deportation of undocumented immigrants.
+Yet many people (immigrants and U.S. citizens alike) drive without any coverage.

 In this article, we’ll explain how non-U.S. citizens can get car insurance in certain states.

 Yes, it’s possible for non-U.S. citizens to get car insurance.
-If you have a car and need insurance, there are a few steps to take.
+However, key steps need to be taken in order to obtain insurance.

 Get a driver’s license